Quickstart

 If you haven't already, install the OpenAI Agents SDK:

-1. Import required components
+1. Import the realtime components

 agent = RealtimeAgent(